Alternative Medicine & Systems

 - Deductive Reasoning - The ability to apply general rules to specific problems to produce answers that make sense.

 - Speech Clarity - The ability to speak clearly so others can understand you.

 What Can You Do With a Alternative Medicine & Systems Major?

-People with a alternative medicine degree often go into the following careers:
+People with a general alternative and complementary medicine and medical systems degree often go into the following careers: